Sourdough starter not rising? Is something else going wrong? This post addresses common sourdough starter issues.

 To control the acid build-up in a starter, use only small amounts of seed starter when feeding.
 The seed starter is the amount of starter you will feed fresh flour and water.

-A sourdough starter gone bad is rare.
-However, sometimes it happens.
+Unless it’s a very neglected starter, a sourdough starter that has completely bad is rare.
+However, sometimes it happens and bad bacteria or mold takes over.
 If you see mold growing on your starter or it develops a pink, red, or orange tinge, discard it and start again.

 Keep up with regular discarding and feeding, in a clean vessel each time.
 Then your lactobacillus colony will thrive.
 As they do, the acid they produce will inhibit mold growth and harmful bacteria.